For many years, unions including the SDA have been campaigning for family and domestic violence leave to be included in Modern Awards.

 From 1 August 2018 new unpaid family and violence leave entitlements will be introduced to all Modern Awards.

-This is a direct result of our case in the Fair Work Commission calling for leave for workers who experience violent, threatening or other abusive behaviour by a family member.
+This is a direct result of our case in the Fair Work Commission calling for leave for workers who experience violent, threatening or other abusive behaviours by a family member.

 What are the new family and domestic leave entitlements?